-• • • Generate New Passcode
+Generate New Passcode

 Project: krets brothers speech2text test(ID: 354)

-Privileges 🗸 / Blind : User can't see timelines made by others full Access: User can see everything 2
+Privileges 🗸 Blind : User can't see timelines made by others

-Playback Mode: Regular Playback 2
+Playback Mode:

-Expires on: 10/4/21 12:11 PM  💟
+Expires on: 10/4/21 12:11 PM  🔽

 Generate Cancel

 An expiration date for using the code to join the project is also able to be set.
 The default time is 1 week from the time the code is made, but this can be changed.
 This is the time before which the code must be used to join the project.
-After this the manually, select the "Online"
+After this the code is no longer valid.
+A new code can be made at any time.
+A user will still have access to the project when the passcode expires if she or he has already joined.
+However, the passcode will cease to function for new users.
+Multiple codes having different permission levels and different expiration dates can be made for the same project.

 Username Privileges

-brandon (matthew mdlammi sglimcher nefahrer mcpatbery zackery1 nandipatir marlienab clima0.8 9 Can see everything Can see everything Can't see timelines made by other users Can't see timelines made by other users
+brandon (owner) matthew mdlammi sglimcher nefahrer mcpatberg zackery1 nandipatiraju marlenab rlime08 Can see everything Can see everything Can't see timelines made by other users Can't see timelines made by other users

 New user

 Username: Add

-Privileges: Can't se ee timelines made by other users
+Privileges: Can't see timelines made by other users 🕴